shubham9411/blog/_posts/2014-06-04-using-monit-to-get-email-alert-on-unauthorized-login.md

 }
 {% endhighlight %}

-All we need to do is to run this script in the background as a daemon, and it will send us an email alert whenever someone logs in successfully.
+All we needed to do was to run this script in the background as a daemon, and it would send us an email alert whenever someone logged in successfully.
 As root user start the script like this:

       # (perl alert_on_login.pl /var/log/auth.log &)

-Eversince we started using [monit][1] for the usual purpose (monitoring processes), we have also entrusted [monit][1] to do the job of the above perl script. [monit][1] makes this super simple...
+Ever since we started using [monit][1] for the usual purpose (monitoring processes), we have also entrusted [monit][1] to do the job of the above perl script.
+[Monit][1] makes this super simple…

 [Monit][1] is a popular opensource process monitoring tool.
 It is used mostly for monitoring health of any linux process and take necessary action if any of the set parameters are breached.
 Monit can restart a process if the process failed for some reason.
 Monit can also notify you of incidents and actions taken.

 [See this][2] to learn more about [monit's][1] alert capabilities.

-Monit's global configuration file is usually `/etc/monit/monitrc`.
-Here is what [monit][1] needs to be told about how to send email alerts
+[Monit’s][1] global configuration file is usually /etc/monit/monitrc.
+Here is what [monit][1] needs to be told about how to send email alerts:

 {% highlight bash %}
 ...